 And it all happened just this way.

-Travels and life in the high plains of Kars
+Life and Adventure in the high plains of Kars

 For hundreds of years the small country of Armenia within the Ottoman Empire was the site of continuous border conflicts and sporadic wars between the Turks, the Persians and the Tsarist Russians.
 Then early in the twentieth century, the regional conflicts erupted into a bitter World War, and ethnic “cleansing” decimated the minority population.
 The causes and magnitude of the killings that took place during and after World War I are still a subject of debate and dispute in Turkey and Armenia today.